vijayantkatyal/client_ahp/docs/Final_Feedback.md

 [Done] show up the classes in students grid
-[Done] export student list to xls and pdf students all grid add column of class with date range [Done] membership build deactivate button
+[Done] export student list to xls and pdf
+[Done] students all grid add column of class with date range [Done] membership build deactivate button

 [Done] student creation terms and condition editable and sent to